 Convenience isn’t the only reason credit cards are crucial.
 They’re the quickest and most-efficient way to build credit history.
 Using a card carefully and paying your bill on time without fail builds your credit score, which is increasingly necessary to rent an apartment, buy a home or purchase a car.
 Strong credit earns you lower rates on home loans, car loans and auto insurance.
 Employers check job applicants’ credit history, as do utilities and mobile phone companies.

-Credit cards are usually affiliated with one of four major payment issuers: MasterCard, Visa, Discover and American Express.
-MasterCard and Visa don’t issue cards, however; instead individual lenders do.
+Credit cards are usually affiliated with one of four major payment issuers: Mastercard, Visa, Discover and American Express.
+Mastercard and Visa don’t issue cards, however; instead individual lenders (usually banks) do.
 That means that even if you can’t get one of these cards through one card issuer, another one may approve you.
 In other words, it pays to shop around for the right credit card.

 Reward cards let you earn points you can use to claim benefits.
 Purchases you make with the card help you build rewards which vary, depending on the card, from donations to causes of your choice, to cash back or points toward merchandise or discounts with airlines, hotels and resorts.

 Your good credit earns you a much better selection, lower rates and low or no annual fees.
 With poor credit or no credit, your choices will include cards with higher interest rates, more fees and penalties.

 How Do I Shop for a Credit Card?

 How can you sort through all the options and decide which cards to apply for?
 That’s not difficult.
 You can avoid hassle and rejection by applying only for cards you’re likely to qualify for based on your credit profile.
 Here’s how: